(II) A 95-kg fullback is running at 3.0 m/s to the east and is st... | Channels for Pearson+

 1

-Identify the initial momentum of the fullback.
-Momentum is calculated using the formula: \( p = mv \), where \( m \) is mass and \( v \) is velocity.
-Here, the fullback's mass is 95 kg and his velocity is 3.0 m/s east.
+Determine the initial momentum of the fullback.
+Momentum (p) is calculated using the formula p = mv, where m is mass and v is velocity.
+Here, the mass (m) of the fullback is 95 kg and the velocity (v) is 3.0 m/s east.

-Determine the final momentum of the fullback after the tackle.
-Since the fullback is stopped, his final velocity is 0 m/s.
-Therefore, his final momentum is 0 kg·m/s.
+Calculate the final momentum of the fullback after the tackle.
+Since the fullback is stopped, the final velocity is 0 m/s.
+Therefore, the final momentum is 0 kg·m/s.

-Calculate the change in momentum (\( \Delta p \)) of the fullback, which is the difference between the final momentum and the initial momentum.
-Since the direction east is considered positive, the change in momentum will be negative.
+Calculate the change in momentum (Δp) of the fullback.
+The change in momentum is given by Δp = p_final - p_initial.
+Since the direction east is considered positive, the initial momentum will be negative when calculating Δp.

-Apply Newton's third law which states that for every action, there is an equal and opposite reaction.
-Thus, the impulse exerted on the tackler is equal in magnitude and opposite in direction to the change in momentum of the fullback.
+Determine the impulse exerted on the fullback.
+Impulse (J) is equal to the change in momentum, J = Δp.

-The impulse exerted on the tackler can be calculated using the formula: \( J = -\Delta p \), where \( J \) is the impulse and \( \Delta p \) is the change in momentum of the fullback.
+Use Newton's third law which states that for every action, there is an equal and opposite reaction.
+The impulse exerted on the fullback is equal in magnitude and opposite in direction to the impulse exerted on the tackler.
+Therefore, the average force exerted on the tackler can be calculated using the formula F = J/Δt, where Δt is the time interval over which the force is applied (0.75 s).

 Verified video answer for a similar problem: